Aitia-IIOT/ah5-docs-java-spring/docs/help/migration-guide.md

 ### Naming convention

-:fontawesome-solid-circle-exclamation: Arrowehad v5 introduces a new [naming convetion](../help/naming-convention.md).
+:fontawesome-solid-circle-exclamation: Arrowehad v5 introduces a new [naming convention](../help/naming-convention.md).

 :fontawesome-solid-gears: At both the cloud operation and application system levels, the given names must be updated to follow the convention.

 ## ServiceRegistry

-:fontawesome-solid-circle-exclamation: In v4, a service corresponded to a single operation (or a single endpoint, in other words).
-In v5, the service representation has been changed to follow the service–operation pattern, so one [service](../help/definitions.md#microservice-or-service) corresponds to a set of [operations](../help/definitions.md#service-operation) (or a set of endpoints, in other words).
+:fontawesome-solid-circle-exclamation: In v4, a service corresponded to a single operation (or, in other words, a single endpoint).
+In v5, the service representation has been changed to follow the service–operation pattern, so one [service](../help/definitions.md#microservice-or-service) corresponds to a set of [operations](../help/definitions.md#service-operation) (or a set of endpoints).

 :fontawesome-solid-circle-exclamation: In v4, the system and service access address was always the same.
 In v5, system address and service access address is separated.